jenningsanderson/yurtski.com/pages/faq.markdown

 Cross-country skis are not recommended.
 There is A LOT of snow.
 Snowshoes seem to work for some snowboarders.

 ### What do you do for water?
 We utilize a mountain spring for drinking water.
-Drinking water can be retrieved on the way into the yurts and with gear hauls we will gather at least 5 gallons of water for your group.
-If your group is self sufficient, water jugs are recommended, as is a hatchet to break the ice that forms over the spring.
+Drinking water can be retrieved on the way into the yurts.
+With gear hauls, we will gather at least 5 gallons of water for your group.
+If not using gear haul, water jugs are recommended, as is a hatchet to break the ice that forms over the spring.
 We drink from the spring untreated; however this decision is ultimately yours.
 Boiling or treating water with iodine are good options.
 Otherwise, culinary/ washing water is gained from melting snow.

 ### Are the yurts heated?
 The yurts are heated by wood burning stoves and all firewood is provided.
 Inside the yurts there are wood bunks full of dry, split wood.
 Outside the yurts there are woodpiles where rounds can be found for splitting.